‘Destiny 2’ Players Can Discover The Fate Of Saint-14 In ‘Curse Of Osiris’

 “Ghost, prepare my Vex arsenal and plot a course for Mercury.
 That old man is about to wake up hell.”

 As you can tell by the Curse of Osiris expansion, Saint-14’s quest to find the enigmatic Warlock never bore fruit.
-In fact, it cost him his as the following lore lines for the Perfect Paradox Exotic Shotgun describes:
+In fact, it cost him his as the following lore lines for the Perfect Paradox Exotic Shotgun describes.

 Meanwhile, the legendary Titan’s final log can be found in the Saint-14’s Gray Pigeon Exotic Ship.
 Here he writes to both Osiris and the Speaker, whom he calls his father, along with the promise to leave a gift to his “inspiration.”